 For a family who has a child with life-threatening illness, getting the right kind of support is especially challenging.

-Kangaroo Kids is a unique pediatric program dedicated to offering individualized and all-encompassing care to children and families who face a life-threatening illness with sensitivity and skill.
-It is based on the belief that children and families can thrive best when they're encouraged to care for their child at home, with resources and support to sustain a normal family life in every possible way.
+Kangaroo Kids is a unique pediatric program dedicated to offering individualized and family-centered care to children and families who face a life-threatening illness with sensitivity and pediatric proficiency.
+It is based on the belief that children and families can thrive best when they're encouraged to care for their child at home, with resources and support to sustain a routine family life in every possible way.

 Pediatric Supportive Care

 Children with life-threatening illness are children, first and foremost.
-Kangaroo Kids team members recognize this and are sensitive to how they support a child to be as much in his or her normal everyday life as possible.
+Kangaroo Kids team members recognize the unique needs for your child to maintain as much normalcy as possible.

-The Kangaroo Kids team knows that with their illnesses, kids need to feel they can control some things even while they can't control others; they look for ways to support a child's independence.
+The Kangaroo Kids team understands your child’s need for a sense of control within their limitations and look for ways to support a child's independence.
 Kangaroo Kids helps all members of the family address and manage the physical, psychological, social and spiritual aspects of the illness' impact on the child and family.
-This includes parents, siblings and grandparents; all family members are taken into consideration.
+This includes parents, siblings and grandparents; as well as the unique needs of schoolmates and their community.
 From the beginning of the diagnosis, they become partners and develop deep relationships with the child and everyone in the family.

 Kangaroo Kids can benefit children and families who are affected by illness or conditions that limit life expectancy, such as: